 Your name:

 Pupil's name:

-rupii s name.

 Your relationship to the pupil:

-rour relationship to the papir.

 Address:

-Addi 600.

-Postcode:

-Day time telephone number:

-Evening telephone number:
+Postcode: Day time telephone number: Evening telephone number:

 Please give details of your complaint.

 What action, if any, have you already taken to try and resolve your complaint.
 (Who did you speak to and what was the response)?

-(Trib ala you opoul to alla mac mac mo response).
+What actions do you fool might reaches the problem of this store?

 What actions do you feel might resolve the problem at this stage?

+Are you etteching any nenewyork?
+If as places give details

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

-Data

 Date:

 Official use

+Data asknowledgement cents

 Date acknowledgement sent:

-Donate a

 By who:

 Complaint referred to:

 Date: